pennapps/guides/Java & OOP.md

 ## Hello the hard way

 Here is an example of a rather complex “Hello World!” program in Java.
-In this example, we will take advantage of the extensive Java Swing library, an extensive GUI library which can be used in a wide variety of apps.
+In this example, we will take advantage of the extensive Java Swing library, an extensive GUI library that can be used in a wide variety of apps.
 (All credit to Wikipedia for the program)

 ```java
 import javax.swing.JFrame;  //Importing class JFrame